varadVaidya/dmp/README.md

 This project explores the concept of Dynamic Movement Primitives (DMPs), its extensions to encode Orientations and to avoid single and multiple point-like obstacles.

-This paper is an mixed implementation of the following papers:
+This project is an mixed implementation of the following papers:

 1. [Dynamical Movement Primitives: Learning Attractor Models for Motor Behaviors](https://www.researchgate.net/publication/2824078_Dynamical_Movement_Primitives_Learning_Attractor_Models_for_Motor_Behaviors)